-Another reason why the western style toilets have been increasing in the public place is that the foreign tourists have been increasing.
-Western people have never used squat toilets, so it is very difficult to use them.
-If they feel difficulties to use toilets while enjoying sightseeing, they may never come back to the site.
-So, having western toilets may be one important way to promote the tourism.
+Another reason why western-style toilets are increasingly common in public places is that the number of foreign tourists had been increasing.
+Many Western people have never used squat toilets, so it is difficult for them to use them.
+If they feel difficulties to use toilets while enjoying sightseeing, they may not recommend others to go there.
+So, having western toilets is one way to promote tourism.

 I explained several different aspects of Japanese toilets, but anyway, Japanese people appreciate nice toilets.
 Provably the toilet room is the one space where they feel they can escape from their busy lives and truly relax.

 Why Music in the Japanese Toilet?

 This is the one I love the most personally.
 Quite often, public toilets have a button with a musical note on it.
 So what happens when you press it?
 You would expect music to come out, but it is actually the sound of a flushing toilet or streaming water.
 What is the purpose of this seemingly useless sound?
 You might be surprised to learn that many Japanese people, and ladies in particular, are very shy about producing any kind of sound when they are in the toilet, no matter how normal it is.